SteelCompendium/data-rules-md-dse/Abilities/Troubadour/3rd-Level Features/Never Ending Hero.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.3rd-level-feature:never-ending-hero
   scdc:
-    - 1.1.1:13.2.3.6:04
+    - 1.1.1:11.2.3.6:04
   source: mcdm.heroes.v1
   subclass: Virtuoso
   target: Self and each ally in the area
   type: feature/ability/troubadour/3rd-level-feature
 effects:
-  - effect: While this performance is active, each target who starts their turn dying while in the area gains an edge on power rolls and ignores the effects of bleeding until the end of their turn.
+  - name: Effect
-    name: Effect
+    effect: While this performance is active, each target who starts their turn dying while in the area gains an edge on power rolls and ignores the effects of bleeding until the end of their turn.
 ```